PillowFishSticks/MP3-FeedMe/README.md

 ## Images
 - The hero image was taken from [Shutterstock](https://www.shutterstock.com/home).
 - The recipe images were taken from [inspired taste](https://www.inspiredtaste.net/).
-- The favicon icon was created using [favicon.io](https://favicon.io/).

 ## Code